 Why Is Notarization Important for Notarized Title Transfer?

-Real estate is legally transferred from one owner to another through the title when you buy or sell it.
-The title serves as the legal proof that you own a property.
-Certain documents like deeds, affidavits, and closing statements must be signed and notarized to finalize a notarized title transfer.
+Property is legally transferred from one individual to another through the title when this is the case.
+The title is also used as the legal documentation that one owns the property.
+Some documents, such as deeds, affidavits, and closing statements, have to be executed and witnessed to accomplish a notarized title transfer.

 Several key reasons for notarization are listed below: